I was elected as the Assembly Member for Cardiff North on May 5th 2011 with a majority

 I was also a founder member of the Women's Arts Association.
 I am a patron of the

-Touch Trust and Advocacy Matters, a trustee of Life for African Mothers, and Vice
+Group Wales and the Policy Forum for Wales, a trustee of Life for African Mothers,

 To read my profile from The House Magazine, click here.